Extended symmetry analysis of remarkable (1+2)-dimensional Fokker-Planck equation: Introduction

-The exhaustive classification of Lie reductions of the equation~\eqref{eq:RemarkableFP} on the base of listing $G^{\rm ess}$-inequivalent one- and two-dimensional subalgebras of its essential Lie invariance algebra leads to finding wide families of its exact solutions, which are in general $G^{\rm ess}$-inequivalent to each other.
+The exhaustive classification of Lie reductions of the equation~\eqref{eq:RemarkableFP} on the basis of listing $G^{\rm ess}$-inequivalent one- and two-dimensional subalgebras of its essential Lie invariance algebra~$\mathfrak g^{\rm ess}$ leads to finding wide families of its exact solutions, which are in general $G^{\rm ess}$-inequivalent to each other.
 The most interesting among these families are three families parameterized by single arbitrary solutions of the classical (1+1)-dimensional linear heat equation and one family parameterized by an arbitrary solution of the (1+1)-dimensional linear heat equation with a particular inverse square potential.
-One more family is thee-parameter and expressed in terms of the general solutions of a one-parameter family of Kummer's equations.
-We show how to construct more general families of solutions of the equation~\eqref{eq:RemarkableFP} using generalized reductions with respect to generalized symmetries that are generated from elements of~$\mathfrak g^{\rm ess}$ via acting by recursion operators being counterparts of elements of~$\mathfrak g^{\rm ess}$ among first-order differential operators in total derivatives.
-Since the (1+1)-dimensional linear heat equation with a particular inverse square potential arises in the course of a Lie reduction of the equation~\eqref{eq:RemarkableFP}, we exhaustively carried out the classical symmetry analysis of the (1+1)-dimensional linear heat equation with a general inverse square potential, including the construction of its complete point symmetry group by the direct method and the comprehensive classification of its Lie reductions.
+We show how to construct more general families of solutions of the equation~\eqref{eq:RemarkableFP} using generalized reductions with respect to generalized symmetries generated from elements of~$\mathfrak g^{\rm ess}$ via acting by recursion operators that are counterparts of elements of~$\mathfrak g^{\rm ess}$ among first-order differential operators in total derivatives.
+Since the (1+1)-dimensional linear heat equation with a particular inverse square potential arises in the course of a Lie reduction of the equation~\eqref{eq:RemarkableFP}, we exhaustively carry out the classical symmetry analysis of the (1+1)-dimensional linear heat equation with a general inverse square potential, including the construction of its complete point symmetry pseudogroup by the direct method, the comprehensive classification of its Lie reductions and finding all its inequivalent Lie invariant solutions in closed form.

 Among (1+2)-dimensional ultraparabolic Fokker--Planck equations of specific form, which are called (1+2)-dimensional Klein--Kramers equations or just Kramers equations, we consider those whose essential Lie invariance algebras are eight-dimensional.
 We map these equations to the equation~\eqref{eq:RemarkableFP} using point transformations and thus reduce the entire study of these equations within the framework of symmetry analysis, including the construction of exact solutions, to the study of the equation~\eqref{eq:RemarkableFP}.